 What Causes Condensation Inside Windows?

 Interior window condensation happens when your home’s indoor air is warmer and more humid than your window panes.
-The humid air hits the cold glass pane, reaches its dew point, and drops its moisture load right there on your windows.
+The humid air hits the cold glass, reaches its dew point, and releases moisture onto the surface.

 When Is Interior Window Condensation Normal?